n0uben/php_LaBonneBouffe/README.md

 # Projet PHP "La Bonne Bouffe"

-"La bonne bouffe" is the backend of a local recipes websites.
+"La bonne bouffe" is the backend of a local recipes website.
 Admin users can log in and create, update and delete recipes, regions, ingredients and users.